sharm294/sonar/README.md

 defines the ports of the device-under-test (DUT), test vectors, and optionally, a set of wait conditions.
 With the configuration file, *sonar* will generate a .sv testbench and an associated .dat file containing the user specified test vectors.
-It will also generate a CSIM data file + testbench though that is not quite as sophisticated.
+It will also generate a C++ data file + testbench though that is not quite as sophisticated.

 All generated files are placed in a newly created ./build/ directory relative